COVID-19 Signage Archive

 !
-(I also don't have a job right now.
-Everything here was built entirely from scratch over the course of multiple months.
+(I'm also a full-time student.
+Everything here was built entirely from scratch over the course of many months.
 Please consider stopping by my

-to leave a tip + support the cost of running the site, or check out my
+to leave a tip + support the increasing cost of running the site, or check out my

 All images on the site are designated